 Rick Stein in Palermo

-Here it is…Rick Stein’s favorite foods and restaurants in Palermo!
+And here it is…Rick Stein’s favorite food and places in Palermo!

 RICK STEIN’S FAVORITE PASTA PLACE IN PALERMO

 We had just finished shooting at the Quattro Canti when hunger knocked on our bellies.
 If you hang around the Quattro Canti, you can’t miss having lunch at Bisso.
 Of course we did not miss this opportunity!
 Rick had pasta chi vruoccoli arriminati, a typical Palermitan dish.
 A couple of glasses of wine and the mood was set for…siesta!
 But siesta comes after lunch, what happened during that lunch.
 Rick called the waiter and said “how do you manage to make this size of pasta?”.
 He got no answer but an invitation to step in the kitchen and talk to the chef.
 So, Rick entered the kitchen to learn the secrets of that pasta making.
 I told you, Rick is a chef more than a showman.